Scheduled to be organized on 6 January 2019 inside the popular Cubbon Park in Bengaluru,

-The ‘Women in AV’ didn’t want to stop just there.
+The ‘Women of AV’ didn’t want to stop just there.
 That being ‘green’ is the necessity of human life today, they decided to promote the indispensability of staying green.
 The AV Marathon would therefore be a total plastic-free event with ‘natural’ implements replacing all plastic materials.
-“So much so that, the event LOGO is being created with saplings to represent the earthly natural themes; no flexis, banners or plastic,” revealed the IdeasAhead Exec.
-“Post-event, it will be donated to the park.”
+“So much so that, the LOGO is being created by Karnataka Horticulture Department with plants and leaves; with saplings to represent the earthly natural themes; no flexis, banners or plastic,” revealed the IdeasAhead Exec.

 Three Races for Men, Women

 While staying strictly AV industry-specific, the AV Marathon is open for both men and women above 18 years of age.
 There is no restriction of their role or department of work, but the company.
 They can, however, be manufacturer, OEM, AV-Partners, SIs or Consultants.
 The participating company have to nominate their spokesperson – who will be called Champion – and will be the single point of communication between the company and organizers.

 Post-registration, the Organizers will send invitations, and bibs to the Champion who will use them to figure out the runners from their respective companies.
 The Marathon will be held for three races- 10km, 5km, and 2km beginning at 20 minutes of intermission.
 The first three positions for men and women from 10km will be awarded a trophy, medal and a certification while five male and female toppers each from 5km will be awarded with medal and certification, followed by a certification to all the participants of 2km race.